immutant/immutant.org/tutorials/web.md

 <http://localhost:3000/>.
 As you edit and save your project files,
 changes are automatically reflected when you refresh your browser.

-The Immutant experience is similar:
+The Immutant experience is similar: just use the [lein-immutant] plugin instead of [lein-ring]:

     $ lein new compojure compy
-    $ lein immutant deploy compy
+    $ cd compy
-    $ lein immutant run
+    $ lein immutant server

-The main difference is the *deploy* step.
-A single Immutant process may have multiple apps deployed to it, and each is distinguished by a context path matching its project name, by default:
+The `server` subtask was introduced in version 1.2.0 of [lein-immutant].
+It conveniently encapsulates the `install` (if necessary), `deploy` and `run` subtasks of the same plugin.
+The concept of application *deployment* is fundamental to Immutant.
+A single Immutant process may have multiple apps deployed to it, and each is distinguished by a context path matching its project name, by
-<http://localhost:8080/compy>.
-See the [deployment] tutorial for more
-details, including how to mount your app at the root context, should you so desire.
+default: <http://localhost:8080/compy>.
+See the [deployment] tutorial for more details, including how to mount your app at the root context, should you so desire.

-By the way, the *run* step is only required if you don't already have Immutant running.

 Once deployed, changes to your project's source files are reflected whenever you reload your browser.
 Further, an nREPL service is